jojo157/Delightful-Penguins/README.md

 ### CRUD Testing

-The Create, Read, Update and Delete actions on the database were tested by logging in as an admin at url https://leticiasart.herokuapp.com/admin/ user and checking the result of each CRUD execution in the relevant collection on the database to verify the data has been modified as necessary.
+The Create, Read, Update and Delete actions on the database were tested by logging in as an admin at URL https://leticiasart.herokuapp.com/admin/ and checking the result of each CRUD execution in the relevant collection on the database to verify the data has been modified as necessary.

 **Create**